 The annual From Every Nation Award for Excellence in Teaching recognizes innovative and effective efforts by Calvin College faculty to promote a multicultural, anti-racist curriculum.
 It rewards the development and utilization of creative, original, effective teaching and materials that reflect any of the themes of FEN.

-Readers for Reconciliation and Restoration Book Group
+Reconciliation and Restoration Book Group

 Regular reading groups for Calvin faculty and staff discuss one central theme of From Every Nation through various selected texts.
 Thoughtful discussion and reflection empower individuals in Calvin’s community to actively work toward a restored multicultural campus.